 Fred and Pamela Buffet Cancer Center

-Dr. Julie M. Vose is the Neumann M. and Mildred E. Harris Professor and the Chief of the Division of Oncology/Hematology in the Department of Internal Medicine at UNMC.
-Dr Vose graduated from Medical School at UNMC, completed her Internal Medicine Residency as well as a Chief Resident year, followed by a Hematology/Oncology Fellowship at UNMC, and has been on faculty since 1990.
-Dr. Vose is an internationally known leading expert in the treatment of patients with Hodgkin lymphoma, non-Hodgkin lymphoma, and Chronic Lymphocytic Leukemia.
+Julie M. Vose, MD, MBA, is the Neumann M. and Mildred E. Harris professor and the chief of the Division of Oncology/Hematology in the Department of Internal Medicine at University of Nebraska Medical Center (UNMC).
+Vose graduated from Medical School at UNMC, completed her internal medicine residency as well as a Chief Resident year, followed by a Hematology/Oncology Fellowship at UNMC, and has been on faculty since 1990.
+Vose is an internationally known leading expert in the treatment of patients with Hodgkin lymphoma, non-Hodgkin lymphoma (NHL), and chronic lymphocytic leukemia.
 She is actively involved in many novel clinical trials for lymphoma including targeted agents, monoclonal antibodies, and cellular therapy.
-Dr. Vose has been recognized for her NHL research on a national and international level through research awards and invited lectureships worldwide.
+Vose has been recognized for her NHL research on a national and international level through research awards and invited lectureships worldwide.